 Batstone, R. T.*, K. A. Carscadden*, M. E. Afkhami, & M. E. Frederickson.
 (In Revision) Using niche breadth theory to explain generalization in mutualisms.
 Ecology. * indicate equal graduate student coauthors

 S. Palakurty*, J.R.
 Stinchcombe , & M.E.
 Afkhami.
-(In Review) Cooperation and Coexpression: How coexpression networks shift in response to multiple mutualists.
+(In Revision) Cooperation and Coexpression: How coexpression networks shift in response to multiple mutualists.
 Molecular Ecology.
 Special Issue on “The Host-Associated Microbiome: Pattern, Process, and Function” *indicates undergraduate mentee

 Garoutte A.*, M.E.
 Afkhami*, K. Childs, J.R.
 Stinchcombe, & M. Friesen.
 (In Revision) Moving GWAS forward: Methodological considerations for using incomplete data in diverse natural populations.
 Molecular Ecology Resources.
 Special Issue on “Association Mapping in Natural Populations” *indicated co-first authors

 Zanne, A.E., K. Abarenkov, M.E.
 Afkhami, et al. (In Review) Fungal functional ecology: Bringing a trait-based approach to plant-associated fungi.
 Ecology Letters.

 Afkhami, M.E. & J.R.
 Stinchcombe.
 (2016) Multiple Mutualist Effects on genome-wide expression in the tripartite association between Medicago truncatula, nitrogen-fixing bacteria, and mycorrhizal fungi.
 Molecular Ecology.
 25: 4946-4962.

 **To see a nice article on our paper click here.